06 February 2020

 Weeks on chart: 9 weeks

 Sinéad had her first taste of Oz chart success in 1988 with "Mandinka", but follow-up single "I Want Your (Hands on Me)" failed to chart.
 Released locally on 12 December 1988, 'Jump in the River' didn't appear on the first chart that extended beyond number 150, last week.
 Sinéad was quite prolific with side-projects such as soundtracks and duets during this era, and this track was lifted from the Married to the Mob soundtrack - coincidentally, the same album from which the Debbie Harry track that debuted last week was taken.
-"Jump in the River" was included on Sinéad's second album, over a year later.
+"Jump in the River" was included on Sinéad's second album, I Do Not Want What I Haven't Got (number 1, March 1990), over a year later.
 'Jump in the River' was also used as the B-side for her 1990 mega-hit, "Nothing Compares 2 U".

 Sinéad will join us next in 1990.